uwe-app/website/site/docs/collections/index.md

 +++
-description = "Create pages from data sources"
+description = "Collections of data sources"
 +++

 {{import "header"}}

-Data sources create indices from JSON documents that you can reference in your pages; read [configuration]({{link "/docs/collections/configuration/"}}) first.
+Collections let us get data into our templates either using the data assigned to pages or a folder of files.

+Templates can then render markup based on the content of these data sources and

 {{> listing}}